 Although there are various career opportunities for International Business experts, most find a career in large multinational companies.
 These multinationals are responsible for a major share of world

 production and trade.
 They play a big role in the international diffusion of technological and managerial knowledge and are crucial as an employer of the local population, with all the responsibilities that this entails.

 As a result, multinationals have to change their strategies to account for international differences.
-For instance, sometimes it is necessary to make adjustments to a product because consumer preferences are country-specific – the taste of Coca-Cola in the Netherlands is different from that in Nigeria: Customers only buy a product if its name appeals to them.
+For instance, sometimes it is necessary to make adjustments to a product because consumer preferences are country-specific – the taste of Coca-Cola in the Netherlands, for example, is different from that in Nigeria.
 Heineken beer is branded as such all over the world, but the same company now sells Amstel beer under many country-specific brand names.
 These are just a few examples of a broad range of issues that arise.

 Is this the programme

 International Business in Groningen is challenging and fast-paced.
 You need to be hard-working, have a good command of English and be able to understand mathematical expressions, quantitative research methods, and economics.
 Most importantly, however, you need to be deeply interested in the very broad range of issues that make doing business different from country to country.
 Learning from lecturers and fellow students from diverse nationalities is therefore essential.

 Bouwen met zoden